-After giving effect to the issuance and sale of 9,000,000 shares of Series A common stock in this offering at the assumed public offering price of \$18.42 per share, which is the last reported sale price of our Series A common stock on the Nasdaq Global Market on January 22, 2024, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2023 would have been \$252.9 million, or \$7.93 per share.
-This amount represents an immediate increase in our net tangible book value of \$3.66 per share to our existing stockholders and an immediate dilution in net tangible book value of \$10.49 per share to new investors purchasing shares of Series A common stock in this offering.
+After giving further effect to the sale of 5,312,500 shares of Series A common stock that we are offering at the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2023 would have been \$97.5 million, or \$4.40 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$3.10 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$11.60 per share to new investors purchasing shares of Series A common stock in this offering.

+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution (without giving effect to any exercise by the underwriters of their option to purchase additional shares):

-Assumed public offering price per share \$18.42 Historical net tangible book value per share as of September 30, 2023 \$4.27 Increase in net tangible book value per share as of September 30, 2023 attributable to investors purchasing shares in this offering 3.66 As adjusted net tangible book value per share after this offering 7.93 Dilution per share to new investors in this offering \$10.49
+Initial public offering price per share \$16.00 Historical net tangible book deficit per share as of March 31, 2023 \$(1,051.94) Pro forma increase in net tangible book value per share as of March 31, 2023 attributable to the pro forma adjustment described above 1,053.24 Pro forma net tangible book value per share as of March 31, 2023 1.30 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering 3.10 Pro forma as adjusted net tangible book value per share after this offering 4.40 Dilution per share to new investors in this offering \$11.60